LaSalleSoftware/ls-adminbackend-app/INSTALLATION.md

 # Installing LaSalle Software's Administrative Back-end Application

+## Preamble

 There are a lot of ways to deploy to production.
 What I describe here is a very plain way to go about it.

-I am assuming that you use [Laravel Forge](https://forge.laravel.com).
+I am assuming that you use [Laravel Forge](https://forge.laravel.com) to deploy to your production server.

+I have yet to deploy my LaSalle Software to [Laravel Vapor](https://vapor.laravel.com), but that day is drawing nearer.

-Forge deploys from a repository, and I am assuming that you use GitHub.com.
+Forge deploys from a repository, and I am assuming that, like me, you use GitHub.com.

-So the way I do it is to set up my repository locally, then push to GitHub.com, then have Forge deploy from the GitHub.com repository.
+The way I do it is to set up my repository locally, then push to GitHub.com, then have Forge deploy from the GitHub.com repository.

+I use [MAMP Pro](https://www.mamp.info/en/mamp-pro/) (not an affiliate link) for my local installations.
+Whatever local environment you use, it comes down to the same things: composer install, creating your database, updating the .env, and then firing up your up locally.

+## The Laravel Nova First Party Commercial Administration Package

+My administrative app needs [Laravel Nova](https://nova.laravel.com) to run.

-## VERY IMPORTANT NOTE: You need to buy the [Laravel Nova package](https://nova.laravel.com).
-No, I do not earn any commissions!
+So you need to buy Nova.
+No, I do not have an affiliate link nor an arrangement.

+Nova is installed via composer.
+The documentation for doing this is [here](https://nova.laravel.com/docs/2.0/installation.html#installing-nova-via-composer).

 ## Installing On Your Local Development Computer